Beryl-Jingxin/PyExoCross-ing/docs/source/command.md

 ## Run PyExoCross

-Prepare an input file *filename.inp* (see examples in the 'input' folder on GitHub) and run the program with command
+Prepare an input file *filename.inp* (see examples in the 'input' folder on GitHub) and run the program with command:

 ```bash
 python pyexocross.py -p input_filepath